 The Zeiss Batis Prime lenses are native E-Mount lenses (no adapter is required).
 AF Performance is not compromised and optical performance is excellent.

-SEL1670Z: This is my primary lens for my A6000 camera.
+SEL1670Z: This used to be my primary lens for my A6K series cameras.
 Although it is larger than the 1650 kit lens it has a much more useful zoom range (24-105 equivalent).
 It has the advantage of being a constant f/4 which is useful for natural light portraiture indoors where f/6.3 (when zoomed to 50mm) is not quite bright enough for window lighting where you want to keep the ISO low and and the shutter speed reasonably fast (1/160).
 You don’t have the power zoom feature of the 16-50 kit lens but I do not miss this feature as I am using the FE28-135F4 on the A7SII which has a much smoother, and therefore more useful, power zoom than the APS-C kit lens for video work.
 I find my 1670 to be very sharp, although some people have reported some less-sharp examples out there.
 I recommend a ‘try-before-you-buy’ approach if you re worried about buying a rogue example online.

 SEL1018F4: This lens carries neither the Zeiss or G badge that is used to denote Sony’s highest quality lenses, but the SEL 1018 F4 is one of Sony’s finest.
 It is both sharp and free from any excessive distortions the can plague some ultra wide-angle lenses.
 It also has exceptional coverage and can be used on the full-frame A7 cameras between 12 and 16mm with the crop mode turned off!
 There is a little distortion in the corners when shooting in this fashion with an A7 camera (not recommended for pixel-peepers), but this lens may present a very lightweight alternative to the FE 1635 F4 for many users.
 I have used this lens to shoot a lot of time-lapse sequences, where shooting in crop mode is an advantage when you don’t need the full megapixel count that the full frame sensors provide.
 With crop mode switched on you are still capturing 10-18 Megapixel stills (more than enough for 4K movies) using the A7II or A7RII cameras.
 It has a 62mm filter thread for those photographers looking to purchase an ND filter for long exposure work.